 Trading on the exchange floor of the Bombay Stock Exchange (BSE) is the image most people have, thanks to television, especially old movies depictions of how the stock market works.

-In Indian stock market, this method of trading was used by all the stock exchanges till the introduction of an electronic method in 1992 by National Stock Exchange (NSE).
+In the Indian stock market, this method of trading was used by all the stock exchanges till the introduction of an electronic method in 1992 by the National Stock Exchange (NSE).

 Before 1992, in India, when the stock market opens in the morning, hundreds of people used to rush about, shouting and gesturing to one another, talking on phones, watching monitors, and entering data into terminals which looks like chaos in a room full of traders.